tonypdmtr/68hc08/asm8.md

 |Warning            |Meaning|
 |:------------------|:---------------------------------------------------------|
-|`Direct mode wasn't used (forward reference?)`             |Automatic Direct Mode detection requires that symbol(s) used be defined in advance.
-You should either define the referenced symbol(s) earlier in your code, or use the Direct Mode Override (`<`) to force the assembler to use Direct Addressing Mode.
 |`Label on left side of END line ignored`                   |The `END` directive does not take a label.
 If one is used it will be ignored (it will not be defined).
 |`Label on left side of ORG line ignored`                   |The `ORG` directive does not take a label.
 If one is used it will be ignored (it will not be defined).
 |`Trailing comma ignored`                                   |A multiple-parameter pseudo-instruction was used (such as `FCB` and `DW`) and a comma was found at the end of the parameter list.
 This may indicate the list is separated by both commas and spaces.
 You must either remove the spaces or assemble with `#SPACESON` (or the `-SP+` option).